 Aviation Law Services:

-Applying for a Certificate of Waiver / Authorization (COA).
+Applying for a Certificate of Authorization (COA) to Fly Near an Airport.

 Are your attorneys wasting too much time trying to figure out how to navigate the Federal Aviation Regulations?
 Rupprecht Law, P.A. can help assist your general counsel to get through difficult problems because the firm specifically focuses on aviation and drone law.
-Your legal counsel can get accurate answers to the many details and complexities of this area with Rupprecht Law, P.A.’s advice.
+Your legal counsel can get accurate answers to the many details and complexities of this area.

 Federal Aviation Regulation and FAA Guidance Compliance.